helloworldxdwastaken/blackvision/README.md

 # BlackVision Studios Portfolio Website

-A modern, glassmorphism-styled portfolio website for BlackVision Studios featuring photography and videography galleries.
+A modern, glassmorphism-styled portfolio website for BlackVision Studios specializing in Quinceañera photography and business photography for bars, cafes, and restaurants.

+## 🌟 Dynamic Image Loading

+This website automatically loads images from your `footage` folder!
+Just add your photos and they'll appear on the site.

 ## Features